-The objective of the Master of Science in Healthcare Quality (MScHQ) program is to prepare individuals who are considered capable and skilled in linking theoretical foundations of quality, risk and safety with practical applications in healthcare settings, and to develop expertise enabling individuals to assume leadership roles to promote excellence.
+The overarching objective of the Master of Science in Healthcare Quality (MScHQ) program is to prepare individuals who are considered capable and skilled in linking theoretical foundations of quality, risk and safety with practical applications in healthcare settings, and to develop expertise enabling individuals to assume leadership roles to promote excellence.
 These skills will be achieved through course work, networking with fellow students and faculty members, and a supervised quality improvement project.

-- Promote, innovate and disseminate, in theory and methods, the discipline of Quality, Risk and Safety in Healthcare.
+Promote, innovate and disseminate, in theory and methods, the discipline of Quality, Risk and Safety in Healthcare.

-- Engage in research that will enhance quality improvement, risk reduction and promote safety within the healthcare system.
+Engage in research that will enhance quality improvement, risk reduction and promote safety within the healthcare system.

-- Systemically examine, evaluate and measure and apply current tools and approaches for system improvements.
+Systemically examine, evaluate and measure and apply current tools and approaches for system improvements.

-- Enable individuals to assume leadership roles in their organizations to ensure the patient safety mandate is fulfilled.
+Enable individuals to assume leadership roles in their organizations to ensure the patient safety mandate is fulfilled.

 Practice health care safely in the 21st century with the competencies outlined by Canadian Patient Safety Institute (CPSI) and

 perspectives on quality and safety, and have the capacity to move beyond their immediate local environment to inspire

-- Facilitate networking opportunities and a supportive-collaborative learning environment.
+Facilitate networking opportunities and a supportive-collaborative learning environment.